 Answer: A message is sent to alert you to something that’s changed with an action item you created or one that you delegated.
 Messages happen when you’re delegated an action item and the owner of the item makes a change, someone creates a note for an action item you own or that’s been delegated to you, and when an action item is no longer delegated to you.

-Question: Why does the menu icon in the top left sometimes have an asterisk on it?
-Similar question, what is the number that’s on the action(Item) icon that I press to start the app?
+Question: What is the number that’s on the team(Planner) icon that I press to start the app?

-Answer: Both are signs telling you that you’ve got unread messages.
-The app icon tells you how many unread messages you have.
-When you’re in the app, the menu icon shows the asterisk when you have unread messages.
-Once you’ve read all the messages (either clicking on the message to view the action item referenced in the message) or deleted the message, the number will go away on the app icon, and the asterisk will be removed from the menu button within the app.
+Answer: The app icon tells you how many unread messages you have.
+Once you’ve read all the messages (either clicking on the message to view the action item referenced in the message) or deleted the message, the number will go away on the app icon.

 Question: Can I delete a message after I’ve read it?